kolinsturt/kolinsturt.github.io/_posts/2011-10-17-boost_asio_tls_https.md

 	           cout << "Response is " << responseString << endl;
 	     });

-and again, [here](https://github.com/CollinBStuart/BoostAsioTLS) is the full code.
+[Here](https://github.com/CollinBStuart/BoostAsioTLS) is the full code.
 This code is by no means complete.
 I would like to add a fail block and other error checking as well as certificate verification.
 (Replace verify_none with verify_peer for set_verify_mode and add your pem file to the project - we need to call set_verify_mode(boost::asio::ssl::verify_peer) and load_verify_file("ca.pem"); ) However I thought I would share it for anyone else who finds themselves in the same situation as I have.
 Since this blog is often dedicated to less common scenarios, it seems a perfect fit.
-For more general info see [here](http://www.boost.org/doc/libs/1_47_0/doc/html/boost_asio/overview/ssl.html)
+For more general info see [Boost SSL](http://www.boost.org/doc/libs/1_47_0/doc/html/boost_asio/overview/ssl.html).